New York Institute of Technology College of Osteopathic Medicine

 - Supplemental application requirements:

 All applicants to NYITCOM are required to complete our supplemental application.
-Within the supplemental application, applicants will have the opportunity to indicate the campus/site they are interested in attending: Long Island (Old Westbury, N.Y.) or NYITCOM at A-State, Jonesboro.
+Within the supplemental application, applicants will have the opportunity to indicate the campus/site they are interested in attending: Long Island (Old Westbury, NY) or NYITCOM-Arkansas (Jonesboro, AR).
 The supplemental application also includes a brief set of questions.

 - Fee waiver available: Yes